SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 - **Test result analysis** using Jest Stare
 - **Automated readme generation** using doccomentation
 - **Fully Exstensible** built for easy integration with other third party or custom tools
-  - Point other tools that generate html pages for doccumentation to your docs path and add it to the navigation config file
+  - Point other tools that generate html pages for documentation to your docs path and add it to the navigation config file
 ## Documentation

 The out of the box documentation system uses [JSDoc](https://jsdoc.app/) to crawl through the src directory and generate reference documentation based on the JSDoc comments used in the source code.
 JSDoc is pre-configured to use the [DocStrap](https://github.com/docstrap/docstrap) template which includes basic navigation and searching capabilities.
 By default, the navigation includes the auto generated reports and source code walkthroughs.
 The walkthroughs are generated using [docco](https://www.npmjs.com/package/docco).